awsdocs/amazon-vpc-user-guide/doc_source/VPC_Security.md

 When you launch an instance in a VPC, you can associate one or more security groups that you've created\.
 Each instance in your VPC could belong to a different set of security groups\.
 If you don't specify a security group when you launch an instance, the instance automatically belongs to the default security group for the VPC\.
 For more information about security groups, see [Security Groups for Your VPC](VPC_SecurityGroups.md)

-You can secure your VPC instances using only security groups; however, you can add network ACLs as a second layer of defense\.
+You can secure your VPC instances using only security groups; however, you can add network ACLs as an additional layer of defense\.
 For more information about network ACLs, see [Network ACLs](VPC_ACLs.md)\.

 You can monitor the accepted and rejected IP traffic going to and from your instances by creating a flow log for a VPC, subnet, or individual network interface\.
 Flow log data is published to CloudWatch Logs, and can help you diagnose overly restrictive or overly permissive security group and network ACL rules\.
 For more information, see [VPC Flow Logs](flow-logs.md)\.